VFMCS/web-app/README.md

 We use [concurrently](https://www.npmjs.com/package/concurrently) to build and run both the client and the server using a single command (`npm start`).
 For more information about the commands that run under the hood, check out the `package.json` file under `scripts`.

+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+We recommend using Google Chrome as the Inspect Element feature makes development smoother (easier to view console, network data, etc)

-More information about how to run the frontend application locally (and without the server) can be found in the README in the vfm-react-app directory.
+It is also possible to run only the React frontend application locally, without the server or database.
+More information about how to run the frontend application locally (without the server) can be found in the README in the vfm-react-app directory.

 All dependencies necessary for running this application can be found within the `package.json` file.